openmfp/openmfp.org/CONTRIBUTING.md

 1. Sign the Developer Certificate of Origin (DCO).

 ## Testing
+> **Info:**
+>
+> Run the following npm commands from the root of the repository.
+- Install all dependencies: `npm install`
-- Make sure the website builds as expected by running `npm run build` in the root directory of the repository.
+- Ensure the website builds: `npm run build`
+- Start the website locally: `npm start`
-- Make sure your changes render as expected in the browser, you can test the website locally by running `npm start` in the root directory of the repository.
+- Make sure your changes render as expected in the browser as expected.

 ## Issues
 We use GitHub issues to track bugs.
 Please ensure your description is